 God is the author of all life.
 As the giver of life, He knows what is best for us.
 He wants only to bless us and to give us abundant life (see John 10:10).

-“For by him were all things created, that are in heaven, and that are in earth, visible and invisible, whether they be thrones, or dominions, or principalities, or powers: all things were created by him, and for him: And he is before all things, and by him all things consist” (Colossians 1:16-17).
+“For by Him all things were created that are in heaven and that are on earth, visible and invisible, whether thrones or dominions or principalities or powers.
+All things were created through Him and for Him.
+And He is before all things, and in Him all things consist” (Colossians 1:16-17).

 Many times we are afraid that bearing seventeen children, as Hemen’s wife did, would actually cost us our health.
 Throughout our online health classes, I’ve been discussing many other ways in which God designed His creation to sustain our health, and it is important that we remember all of God’s design for optimum health.
 However, it seems to me that we can trust God’s wise design for fertility and truly begin to see the ability to conceive children as a first sign of health.

 We have often been taught, rather, that the more children we have, the more we are seriously risking our health and even our lives.
 We are advised to use medical knowledge “appropriately,” meaning to control our hormone levels and to prevent conception of a child at all costs.
 However, notice God’s opinion of knowledge when it goes against His design:

 Nor are your ways My ways,’ says YHVH.

 ‘For as the heavens are higher than the earth,

 So are My ways higher than your ways,